 Do you ever feel like you've been doing biomedical treatments, detox, and therapies and have been to several doctors for years?
 You’ve seen some incremental gains, but not the huge leaps you seek.
 Are you left wondering, now what do I do?

 Below, I share my thoughts on what comes next and offer some additional support from our amazing doctors featured in the Autism Recovery Summit 3 Doctor's Panel.

 My question would be: “Have you really tried everything?”

-It could be as simple as a shift from chronic constipation, lack of directed focus on a specific type of detoxification or simply a missing mineral that makes all the difference.
+It could be as simple as a shift from chronic constipation, a lack of directed focus on a specific type of detoxification, or simply a missing mineral that makes all the difference.

 — Luminara Serdar, BS, MBA, NMT

 The expert doctors below are amazing, each having their perspectives and tips.
 Doctors are required to see their patients in person.
 If you cannot get to one of the doctors below due to physical distance or a long waiting list, feel free to reach out.
 I'll do my best to help guide you to shift your child's behaviors!